 Degree Requirements for the Doctor of Pharmacy

 Completion of the four-year professional curriculum—along with a minimum of 1,740 hours of clinical experience—is required to earn the Doctor of Pharmacy degree.
 Aggregate course hours must equal a minimum of 144 units.

-Students must successfully complete all required courses in the PharmD curriculum with a minimum grade of C and a minimum cumulative grade point average of 3.0 to graduate.
+Students must successfully complete all required courses in the PharmD curriculum with a minimum grade of C in all letter-graded courses and CREDIT for all non-letter-graded courses where the work is equivalent to B-quality or better.
+A 3.0 cumulative grade point average is necessary to meet graduation requirements.
 Students are subject to the degree requirements in the USC Catalogue current for the semester of their admission into the PharmD program, as well as the School of Pharmacy’s Academic Policies and Procedures brochure.

 Students who discontinue their enrollment with an authorized leave of absence will be subject to the degree requirements in effect for the semester of their readmission into the program.
 Students requesting exceptions should submit a petition to the School of Pharmacy.

 Students enrolled in the USC School of Pharmacy must obtain an intern licensure with the California State Board of Pharmacy at the beginning of their first year.
 Applications for intern licensure are available from the Office of the Associate Dean, Academic Affairs, School of Pharmacy.

 Intern pharmacists may perform any of the duties of a registered pharmacist while working under the direct and personal supervision of a registered pharmacist.

 Licensure as a Registered Pharmacist in California

 In order to practice pharmacy in California, individuals must meet state requirements, which are currently: